 Corsicana Personal Injury Attorneys

 Each year about 400,000 personal injury claims are filed in the U.S. In these cases, a person is seeking compensation for injuries they believe they sustained due to the negligence or intentional act of another person.
-These civil cases – also known as tort – are complex and require an experienced lawyer who can fight for fair compensation.
+These civil cases – also known as tort – are complex and require an experienced Corsicana personal injury attorney who can fight for fair compensation.

 At Keathley & Keathley Law Firm, our husband-and-wife duo provides effective and affordable legal counsel with the goal of getting their clients’ lives back on track after an accident results in injury.
-We understand the physical, emotional, and financial costs of injuries and will work tirelessly toward accomplishing your legal goals.
+Our Corsicana personal injury attorneys understand the physical, emotional, and financial costs of injuries and will work tirelessly toward accomplishing your legal goals.

 Types of Personal Injury